quicwg/base-drafts/draft-ietf-quic-http.md

 set on the last frame.
 Senders MUST send only one header block in the trailers section; receivers MUST discard any subsequent header blocks.

-An HTTP request/response exchange fully consumes a QUIC stream.
-After sending a request, a client closes the stream for sending; after sending a response, the server closes the stream for sending and the QUIC stream is fully closed.
+An HTTP request or response fully consumes a QUIC stream.
+After sending a request, a client closes the stream it used for sending the request; after sending a response, the server closes the stream for sending the response.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has